 Manning did break the law, as did Daniel Ellsberg of the Pentagon Papers fame, and should be punished.
 A couple of years in prison seems reasonable.
 But he is also a hero of convictions and his convictions are shared by many.

-David Leigh, Naomi Colvin and David Schanzer interviewed by Jonathan Steele on February 28, 2013, to discuss the prosecution of whistleblowers, on the Islam Channel’s “The World This Week”.
-Watch below:
+David Leigh, Naomi Colvin and David Schanzer interviewed by Jonathan Steele on February 28, 2013, to discuss the prosecution of whistleblowers, on the Islam Channel’s “The World This Week”. (see video at top of post)